Steve and Barbara Mendell Graduate Fellowship in Cultural Literacy

 Stephanie Stillman, “Remembering Columbine: The Network, Labor, and Haunting of an American Memory” (Religious Studies)

 I could not be more grateful for the support I have received from the Steve and Barbara Mendell Fellowship in Cultural Literacy.
 In October, I used a portion of the funds from this fellowship to help pay for a research trip to Washington, D.C., where I visited the Recorded Sound Research Center at the Library of Congress.
 At the LOC, I listened to segments of news programs and entertainment shows that aired on the American Forces Vietnam Network (AFVN)-- a radio broadcast network that entertained the troops stationed in Vietnam.
 The time I spent at the LOC was enormously beneficial; I discovered crucial information about GIs' consumption of news occurring back in the United States and learned about their awareness and attitudes towards various countercultural movements (including the antiwar movement).
 Thanks to the support from the Mendell Fellowship, I was also able to devote a large portion of my fall quarter to fellowship and job market applications.
 My search ended successfully!
 Next year (2023-2024), I will complete my dissertation as an Ernest May Fellow in History and Public Policy at Harvard University.
-In the fall of 2024, I will begin my career as an Assistant Professor of Twentieth Century United States History at Montana State University in Bozeman, Montana. ~ Addie Jensen, Ernest May Fellow in History and Policy, Belfer Center for Science and International Affairs, Harvard Kennedy School
+In the fall of 2024, I will begin my career as an Assistant Professor of Twentieth Century United States History at Montana State University in Bozeman, Montana. ~ Addie Jensen (PhD, 2024), Ernest May Fellow in History and Policy, Belfer Center for Science and International Affairs, Harvard Kennedy School

 Thanks to the Mendell Graduate Fellowship in Cultural Literacy, I am happy to report that I was able to travel to Detroit and Ann Arbor, Michigan, to conduct archival research.
 I visited the Gerald Ford Library, the Bentley Library, and the Walter Reuther Library, using the funding to cover the costs of the plane ticket and lodging.
 This trip enabled me to complete two chapters of my dissertation, which I successfully defended in June of 2023.
 I just wanted to share my deepest appreciation for your support for my project, and UCSB graduate students more generally.
 I wrote a short article about my visit to the Reuther Library for Contingent Magazine, if you want to check it out: https://contingentmagazine.org/2022/11/22/a-postcard-from-detroit/. ~ Mattie Webb (PhD, 2023), Postdoctoral Associate, Jackson School of Global Affairs and International Security Studies, Yale Univeristy